 All organizations applying for an IGA grant must now use this process.

 Box 75, 430 Topsail Road

-I.G.A.’s priorities (and its main interests in the funding of grants) for 2020 are aligned with key concepts of its own Strategic Plan, as follows:
+I.G.A.’s priorities for 2021 are aligned with key concepts of its own Strategic Plan, as follows:

 Support for Quality Health